 Taking into account features, design, cost, and other shopping considerations, this list showcases some of the best bedside lamp options in their respective categories.

-This bedside table lamp from AUKEY provides a blend of functionality and style to serve well on modern bedsides.
-The AUKEY provides virtually any color of light thanks to its red-blue-green color spectrum function.
+This bedside table lamp from BCMASTER provides a blend of functionality and style to serve well on modern bedsides.
+The BCMASTER provides virtually any color of light thanks to its red-blue-green color spectrum function.
 The LED lights within produce soft light in numerous colors.
 The compact lamp can be set to auto-cycle through a selection or glow constantly in a choice of color and brightness.

 This pair of table lamps from Yuusei fills both sides of the bed with dimmable light operated by convenient touch controls at the base.
 Each lamp comes with two LED bulbs: one warm white light (2700 K) for a softer glow, and a cool white light (5000 K) ideal for bedtime tasks.
 Linen fabric shades diffuse the light, which can operate at four brightness levels.